sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

 ```

-## Calculate changed items
+### 6. How to get changed items

-There is a `preItems` array, it stores the previous visible items.
-Now we have a `nextItems` array, we got to know how to the `changed` array by extract the changed items.
+There is a `preItems`  map, it stores the previous visible items.
+Now we have a `nextItems` map, we got to know how to the `changed` array by extract the changed items.

 For example, if scrolling down, some viewable items will become out of the screen, some hidden items will become viewable.
 ![99830c30.png](/img/9af4f3b0-fe64-4a98-b94e-d456f65ae7cc/99830c30.png)